dmbarbour/wikilon/docs/AwelonLang.md

 Beyond numbers, we can develop editable views that are convenient for continuation-passing style, generators, or monadic computation.
 Editable views can feasibly support records and labeled data.
 Support for tables and graphs are feasible.
 Conveniently, it isn't difficult to experiment with editable views, tuning them to a user or project or developing them over time, because the views aren't the primary representation for Awelon code.

-Most editable views should have an escape for code that they isn't recognized.
-For example, the `#42` escape for natural numbers might be generalized as an escape for words `#foo` or even full blocks `#[raw awelon code]`.
+Most editable views should provide an escape for raw Awelon code.
+For example, the `#42` escape for natural numbers might be generalized to an escape for arbitrary words `#foo` or even full blocks `#[raw awelon code]`.
 This ensures universal access to Awelon behavior and the dictionaries.
-Of course, some DSL-inspired views might cleverly constrain subprograms to a subset of Awelon to better support acceleration.
+Of course, some DSL-inspired views might cleverly constrain subprograms to a subset of Awelon to better enforce performance or correctness.

-Ideally, most editable views should be computable, in the sense of having a normal form that can be the result of a normal evaluation process.
-Computable views enable the *evaluated result* of the program to have the *same view* as our programs.
-Or perhaps another, more suitable view.
-When we add 3.141 and -0.007, we want to see 3.134 in the program output.
-Hence, `[3134 -3 decimal]` should be a normal form, perhaps via arity annotations in `decimal`.

-Design of computable views is very sensitive to arity annotations and accelerators.
-A consequence is that editable views should be *defined* within the same dictionary they're used to view by some simple convention.
-Perhaps a word defining a `[[view→code][code→view]]` pair where `code` and `view` are represented as text.
-Representing views within the dictionary is convenient for testing and caching of views, and for updating views based on application or edit session state (e.g. so we can separate namespace from code).

-With computable views in mind, we might represent comments as:
+Ideally, editable views for values should be in normal form, i.e. such that `[3143 -3 decimal]` does not evaluate further and can be constructed by a normal evaluation.
+This allows us to reuse our views on the evaluated code, and hence rewrite one view into another.
+Design of views is consequently sensitive to arity annotations and accelerators.
+Similarly, comments should also be computable, for example:

         // comment  ==  "comment"(a2)d

-The arity annotation ensures the comment is not deleted until it might prevent progress from the left side, and hence we can always inject comments into values.
-A relevant point is that we aren't limited to one 'type' of comment, and comments of other types can easily inject flexible rendering hints into Awelon code.
-The discussion on *Named Local Variables* offers one very useful example, or a comment might include trace output for active debugging.
+The arity annotation delays deletion of the comment, and enables us to construct new comments as part of evaluation.
+Of course, we aren't limited to plain text comments, and we might use comments as rendering hints - for example, see *Named Local Variables* below.

-Editable views essentially form a compiler/decompiler that treats Awelon language as a functional macro-assembly.
-The main difference from conventional languages above a bytecode is that the Awelon code is treated as the canonical source, and we're forced to 'decompile' said code into our language of editing.
-The indirection provided by the decompiler simplifies issues like whitespace formatting and forwards/backwards compatibility.
+Editable views effectively treat Awelon language as a functional macro-assembly.
+The view compiles code to Awelon, or decompiles Awelon into code of the view language.
+The main difference from conventional languages above a bytecode is that the Awelon code is treated as the canonical source, and we're always forced to 'decompile' said code into our language of editing.
+The indirection provided by the decompiler simplifies issues surrounding whitespace formatting, backwards compatibility, experimental extensions, or modeling preferences per project or user.

-With editable views, individual definitions can scale many orders of magnitude.
-It is even possible to represent conventional 'modules' in terms of expressions that construct first-class records of functions, though I'd encourage one word per independently useful function as the normal case.

-Although initial emphasis is textual views, it is feasible to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, and so on.
+Although initial emphasis is plain text views, it is feasible to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, and so on.
 A sophisticated projectional editor could support frames or a zoomable interface where a word's definition may be logically inlined into the current view.

-*Aside:* The vast majority of punctuation characters were reserved for use with editable views.
-It's a lot easier to develop sophisticated editable views when we don't need to worry about ambiguity with Awelon words.

-*Note:* This approach to syntax - starting with something simple and projecting over it - is not something widely experimented with in conventional programming systems.
-We'll need to see how well it works in practice.

 ### Named Local Variables